-Anti-bullying campaigns are becoming more and more important as parents become more attuned to the difficulties facing children when they go to school or play games.
-While many parents believe that a child can do little to avoid being bullied unless they are the biggest or strongest child in their class, fighting bullying is actually about building true self-confidence.
+Anti-bully campaigns are becoming more and more prominent with every passing year, as parents become more attuned to the difficulties children face when they head off to school or out to play.
+While many parents think that there’s little a child can do to avoid being bullied if they aren’t the biggest or strongest kid in their grade, in reality, so much of beating bullying is about building confidence.

-In an unfamiliar environment, children may find it difficult to connect with peers and make friends.
-In a martial arts class, they get to know each other better and can communicate in a controlled environment.
-Because partner training plays a major role in any martial arts, even the most timid child has the opportunity to socialize and strengthen their resources.
+In an unfamiliar setting (such as a new school or at a park), children may struggle to interact with their peers and make friends.
+In a martial arts class, children are introduced to each other and get to interact within a controlled setting.
+And because partner training plays a huge role in every martial art, even the most timid child will have the opportunity for social interaction.

-In addition to working with a partner, martial arts classes for children often include training exercises that require children to work together.
-Working in a team helps the child to recognize its own value.
-A child that is used to and enjoys interacting with other people can rarely isolate themselves in other situations.
+5 of In addition to working with a partner when drilling moves, martial arts classes for kids often include some group games or training exercises where the children have to work together.
+Working as part of a team helps the child to see their own worth as they contribute to the team, building confidence with each class.
+A child who is used to – and enjoys – socializing with others is less likely to self-isolate in other settings.

-With each new strip on the belt, a child gets physical proof that his hard work pays off, and learns to think better about himself.
-Equally important, martial arts emphasize respect for others, adults as well as other children.
-This means that your child not only has the means to assert himself against mobbers, but also respect for others so as not to become one himself.
+With each new stripe on a belt, a child gets physical proof that their hard work is paying off, and they learn to think more highly of themselves.
+Just as important, martial arts stress respect for others, both adults and other kids.
+This means your child not only has the tools to stand up to bullies, but the respect for others to avoid becoming one.

-The most obvious way martial arts can help counter bullying is to teach a child the ability to physically protect themselves.
-While verbal insults are also a real problem for children, the fear of being physically assaulted can be overwhelming.
-When a child learns new martial arts techniques, he or she can resist bullying, confront their attacker's actions, and safely get out of the situation or hold onto the bully until an adult can intervene.
+The most obvious way martial arts can help stop bullying is by teaching a child the ability to physically protect themselves.
+While verbal insults are also a real problem for kids, the fear of being physically picked on can be overwhelming.
+When a child learns new martial arts techniques they acquire the ability to resist bullying, counter their aggressor’s actions and safely extricate themselves from the situation or hold their bully in place until an adult can help.

-Knowing how to practice self-defense is great, but any martial arts coach hopes his students will never have to use their skills.
-Fortunately, that's often the case.
-One of the best qualities of martial arts is that it gives children so much self-confidence that they show physical, external signs of self-confidence, such as good posture, eye contact and clear speech.
-Mobbers rarely want to be challenged.
-Seeing a child with confidence means seeing a non-target.
+Knowing how to practice self-defense is great, but every martial arts coach hopes their students never have to use their skills for this reason.
+Fortunately, that’s often the case.
+One of the best things martial arts is that it instills so much confidence in children that they show physical, outward signs of confidence, such as good posture, making eye contact, and speaking clearly.
+Bullies rarely want to be challenged, so seeing a child with confidence means seeing a non-target.

-Once you understand how martial arts instills self-confidence, it quickly becomes clear why so many parents turn to the martial arts to help.
-Building trust in your child does not happen overnight.
-However, signing up for a first grade will help your child to live happier and better.
-Self-esteem is a fundamental element of trust for children, and there are few activities that are better suited to building self-esteem.
+Once you know how martial arts teach confidence it becomes easy to see why so many parents turn to the martial arts to help.
+Building confidence in your child doesn’t happen overnight, but by signing up for a first class you set your child on a path to a happier, better life.
+Self-respect is a fundamental element of confidence for children, and there are few activities better suited for building self-respect.

-If you have a child who is bullying or lacking self-confidence, or just want to avoid the problem before it even happens, then there is no better option than calling your local martial arts school and attending a course today!
+If you have a child who is currently dealing with bullies or self-confidence issues, or you simply wish to avoid the problem before it even arises, there’s no better choice to be made than calling your local martial arts school and trying a class today!